Odysseys

 Full task prompt given to the agent

-Odysseys is 120 long-horizon, multi-site web tasks designed to measure web agents on realistic browsing workflows.
-Every task starts from a Google search page and requires the agent to navigate across several websites — comparing products across e-commerce sites, planning travel itineraries, setting up a playlist and watching lectures, and so on.
+The Odysseys dataset consists of 200 long-horizon, multi-site web tasks designed to evaluate web agents on realistic browsing workflows.
+Each task begins from a Google search page and requires the agent to navigate across multiple websites to complete complex, multi-step objectives such as comparing products across e-commerce platforms, planning travel itineraries, or setting up video playlists and watching lectures.

 Annotation interface

-Figure.
+Figure 1.
 The annotation interface used by participants to label their Chrome browsing journeys.
-The interface guides participants through four steps: selecting the key URL, indicating an automation preference, writing a descriptive task label, and judging feasibility.
+The interface guides participants through four steps.
+They select the key URL that represents the success state, indicate an automation preference, write a descriptive task label, and judge feasibility.

-Raw journey labels are noisy.
-Participants sometimes wrote labels that didn't match the URLs, or described the task too vaguely.
-We cleaned these up in two stages: an LLM screening pass, then a manual review by the authors.
-After filtering for label accuracy, feasibility, login requirements, and overall quality, 696 journeys (29.2%) remained.
+Raw journey labels are noisy, as participants may submit labels unrelated to the URLs, underspecify tasks, or provide vague descriptions.
+We address this through a two-stage refinement process combining LLM screening with manual review.
+After filtering for label accuracy, feasibility, login requirements, and overall quality, 696 high-quality journeys (29.2%) remain.

 3 · Rubric evaluation